lightbits/lightbits.github.io/euler2/euler2.markdown

 ![](model3.png)

 I made this choice arbitrarily, but it happens to matter when we consider gimbal lock.
-The reason is that we have all three degrees of freedom when the book is facing the camera, but we lose one when we turn the book sideways.

-On the other hand, if the default orientation had been sideways, we would have three degrees of freedom at the sideways orientation, but not when the book is facing the camera.
+The reason is that we have all three degrees of freedom when the book is facing the camera, but not when we turn the book sideways.
+On the other hand, if the default orientation had been sideways....

 ![](model4.png)

-If, in the last example, the default orientation had been sideways, gradient descent would have had no problems tilting the book backward slightly.
+we would *not* have three degrees when the book is facing the camera, but instead at the sideways orientation, as you can verify for yourself:

 <style>
 .slider img {